 (4) However, if a prescribed activity is carried out in the course of the construction, commissioning, maintenance or decommissioning of the network, the activity is not carried out in connection with the network unless it is carried out within 6 metres of the network.

-[Regulation 3 amended in Gazette 1 Aug 2017 p.
+[Regulation 3 amended: Gazette 1 Aug 2017 p.
 4110.]

 4. Network operators